Cincinnati-Design-LAB/architour/src/content/buildings/national-underground-railroad-freedom-center.md

   lat: 39.0978
   lng: -84.5112311
 address: 50 E. Freedom Way, Cincinnati, Ohio 45202
-date_of_completion: "2004"
+date_of_completion: '2004'
-interior_accessibility: The museum is open to the public.
+public_access: The museum is open to the public.
 architect: Blackburn Architects
 associate_architect: BOORA Architects, Alexander-Camabeam & Associates
 original_function: The museum focuses on the history of slavery and the underground railroad.